-8.60 The site is located in close proximity to a small stream that forms a tributary to the River Meon (to the east of the site), although none of the proposed dwellings are located in an area at risk of flooding.
-Detailed drainage assessments have been undertaken, and whilst no consultation with the Lead Local Flood Authority has taken place due to the scale of the proposed development, no objection was raised to the earlier scheme for 16 dwellings, subject to appropriate conditions.
-No objection has been received from the Environment Agency, subject to conditions.
+8.61 The site is located in close proximity to a small stream that forms a tributary to the River Meon (to the east of the site).
+Plots 12-16 adjacent to the stream have been sited outside the designated Flood Zones and would be constructed to ensure adequate resilience to potential extreme flooding events.
+Detailed drainage assessments have been undertaken, and no objections have been received from Hampshire County as Lead Local Flood Authority, subject to appropriate conditions.
+Detailed comments from the